 Here’s what you need to know about COBRA:

-- WageWorks handles COBRA for Workday and eligible participants.
-You’ll enroll through WageWorks, and you should contact them with any COBRA questions.
+- HealthEquity handles COBRA for Workday and eligible participants.
+You’ll enroll through HealthEquity, and you should contact them with any COBRA questions.

 - Your medical, dental, and vision coverage will end on the last day of the month you leave Workday (including any eligible fertility, surrogacy, and adoption expenses covered by Maven Wallet).
-If you or a family member is eligible for COBRA, you’ll receive an enrollment packet, with the necessary forms to make your COBRA elections or changes, directly from WageWorks about ten days after you leave.
+If you or a family member is eligible for COBRA, you’ll receive an enrollment packet, with the necessary forms to make your COBRA elections or changes, directly from HealthEquity about 10 days after you leave.

 - You have 60 days from your notification date or coverage end date to enroll in COBRA.
 You can continue coverage in the same medical, dental, and vision plans you were enrolled in as a Workmate.
 You can choose whether to continue coverage just for yourself, your dependents, or both.

 - If you decide to enroll in COBRA coverage, you’ll pay monthly payments for the full premium, plus a 2% administration fee.
 See the rates.

 You can select different coverage levels for medical, dental, and vision based on your individual needs.
 For example: